Program algebra for random access machine programs: A Bit-Oriented Time Measure for SRRAM Programs

 \section{A Bit-Oriented Time Measure for SRRAM Programs}

 In this section, we introduce a time measure for the SRRAM model of computation that has it origin in the idea that the time that it takes to execute an instruction on an SRRAM should be based on the number of steps that a multi-tape Turing machine with input alphabet $\Bit$ needs to simulate the instruction.
-The choice have been made to use well-known polynomial upper bounds, but lesser upper bounds that are not polynomial could have been used instead.
+The choice have been made to make use of well-known upper bounds, but lesser upper bounds could have been used instead.

-We write $\mathcal{C}_\Thr$ for the set of all closed \PGABTARAMI\ terms of sort $\Thr$.
+We write $\mathcal{C}_\Thr$ for the set of all closed \PGABTARAMI\ terms of sort~$\Thr$.

-We define a family $\cost{}$ of partial \emph{non-uniform cost} functions $\pfunct{\cost{\sigma}}{\mathcal{C}_\Thr}{\Nat}$, one for each $\sigma \in \MStates$, recursively as follows: \begin{ldispl}
+We define a family $\boc{}$ of partial \emph{non-uniform cost} functions $\pfunct{\boc{\sigma}}{\mathcal{C}_\Thr}{\Nat}$, one for each $\sigma \in \MStates$, recursively as follows: \begin{ldispl}

 \end{ldispl} where the family of partial functions $\pfunct{\boc{\sigma}}{\BInstrram}{\Nat}$ (defined for all basic RAM instructions from $\BInstrrram$), one for each $\sigma \in \MStates$, is defined as follows: \begin{ldispl}